karthisrinivasan/act-starter/README.md

 # act-starter
  Skeleton repository for ACT projects.

+Organizing ACT Files:
+- Typically, different classes of processes should exist in their own namespaces, defined within their own folders.
+- See `module1` for a simple example.
+- The top-level design should be in `src` and import all the modules/sub-processes it needs from the correct namespace.

 Generating Tests:
 - See `test` for folder structure.
 - Each folder in `test` contains one test case.